techmakerai/Google-Gemini-Voice-Chatbot-on-Raspberry-Pi/README.md

 pip install setuptools
 ```

 You may need to create a Python virtual environment first.

+\* As a participant in the Amazon Associate Program, we earn from qualifying purchases.